filipelucas42/talk-go-interfaces/README.md

 Run `go mod vendor` to install dependencies.

 Unit test for the examples `cmd/06-test-gomock` and `cmd/07-test-aws-dynamo` are using [gomock](https://github.com/golang/mock), read the docs to know how to install.

+The `gomock` files are already generated in the examples but these are the steps to generate them by yourself:

 Commands to generate the `gomock` files for the code examples:
 ```
 mockgen -source=cmd/06-test-gomock/repo_database.go -destination=repo_mock.go -package=main